 After undergoing an intrauterine insemination (IUI) procedure, you may be looking forward to welcoming your little one into the family.
-Naturally, you'll be paying close attention to any signs of successful conception.
+Naturally, you'll be paying close attention to any changes you may notice during the two-week wait.

-One of these early positive signs is implantation bleeding or spotting.
+One change that some individuals may notice is light spotting, sometimes referred to as implantation bleeding.
 So, when can you expect it to happen after an IUI?

 What is implantation bleeding, and when does it occur?

-Implantation bleeding is light bleeding or spotting that occurs when a fertilised egg successfully attaches itself to the womb's lining (the endometrium).
-This bleeding appears as small drops of blood or brown discharge from the vagina.
+Implantation bleeding refers to light bleeding or spotting that may occur during the implantation process, when a fertilised egg attaches to the lining of the uterus.
+This bleeding appears as small drops of blood or brown discharge after IUI from the vagina.

 Confirming your pregnancy